KeenS/cargo-pack-docker/README.md

 bin = "bbb"
 ```

-the first configuration generates this Dockerfile.
+with the first configuration, build a docker image with this Dockerfile content:

 ```
 FROM ubuntu:16.04